Opioid Addiction services offered in Riverside, Colton, Colton and San Bernardino, CA

 An opioid addiction can lead to an overdose, which is life-threatening.
 Taking high doses of opioids causes your breathing to slow down or stop, leading to unconsciousness and death if not immediately treated.

-At Inland Empire Behavioral Group, Dr. Hamisi uses Suboxone® as part of MAT.
+At Inland Empire Behavioral Group, their providers use Suboxone® as part of MAT.
 Suboxone is a prescription medication for the treatment of opioid addiction.
 It reduces cravings and withdrawal symptoms, making it easier for you to abstain from drug use.

-Dr. Hamisi may use cognitive behavioral therapy (CBT) to help you understand how thoughts and behaviors fuel your addiction.
+The staff may also use cognitive behavioral therapy (CBT) to help you understand how thoughts and behaviors fuel your addiction.
 She then teaches you how to change your thoughts and behaviors to support your recovery.

 Opioid addiction is a chronic disease that needs ongoing medical care and support.
 Call Inland Empire Behavioral Group or schedule an appointment online to get help today.